bashtage/linearmodels/devel/_sources/iv/introduction.rst.txt

     :class:`~linearmodels.iv.gmm.HeteroskedasticWeightMatrix`.
   * 'kernel' - Allows for both heteroskedasticity and autocorrelation in the moment conditions.
 See :class:`~linearmodels.iv.gmm.KernelWeightMatrix`.
-  * 'cluster' - Allows for a one- and two-way cluster structure where moment conditions within a cluster are correlated.
+  * 'cluster' - Allows for a one-way cluster structure where moment conditions within a cluster are correlated.
-    See :class:`~linearmodels.iv.gmm.ClusteredWeightMatrix`.
+    See :class:`~linearmodels.iv.gmm.OneWayClusteredWeightMatrix`.

   Each weight type accepts a set of additional parameters which are similar to those for the corresponding covariance estimator.